Instabug/Instabug-React-Native/README.md

                     .setFloatingEdge("left")
                     .setFloatingButtonOffsetFromTop(250)
                     .build();
-            super.onCreate();
-            SoLoader.init(this, /* native exopackage */ false);
         }
       ```
     * **For React Native < 0.60**
-   You should find the `getPackages()` method looks like the following snippet.
+   You should find the `getPackages()` method looks like the below snippet.
 You just need to add your Android app token.
-You can change the invocation event from here, simply by replacing the `"shake"` with any of the following `"button"`, `"none"`, `"screenshot"`, or `"swipe"`.
-You can change the primary color by replacing the `"#1D82DC"` with any colour of your choice.
-   In the case that you are using the floating button as an invocation event, you can change the floating button edge and the floating button offset using the last two methods, by replacing `"left"` to `"right"`, and by changing the offset number.

         ```javascript
         @Override